Babyhamsta/Yoable/README.md

 - Click **"Import Image"** or **"Import Directory"** to load images.
 - The images will appear in the **image list**.
 - Use the scroll wheel to navigate through the imported images.
+- Use Ctrl + Scroll Wheel to zoom in and out of an image.

 ### Applying Labels
 - **Manual Labeling**: Use the drawing tools to create bounding boxes.